 Attendance at all laboratory sessions is mandatory.
 However, in order to pass the course, students are required to complete at least four out of the five experiments scheduled in the laboratory sessions.
-Credit for a completed lab requires that a lab report be submitted, with the raw data signed by the Teaching Assistant.
+Credit for a completed lab requires that a lab report be submitted.

 Laboratory reports are generally due by the end of the laboratory period, and must be submitted into an online dropbox which can be found in UM Learn.
 The Dropbox closes at the end of the lab period and late reports will not be accepted.
-Consult the introductory section of the PHYS 1050 Laboratory Manual (2015-2016) for more details.
+Consult the introductory section of the PHYS 1050 Laboratory Manual (2018-2019) for more details.